sohom09/sohom09/README.md

 Ideal for students, beginners, and those revising core Java concepts.

 ### 📌 [PHP](https://github.com/sohom09/To-do-list-php)
-A secure and responsive To-Do List Web Application built using PHP, MySQL, Bootstrap, JavaScript, HTML, and CSS.
+☕A secure and responsive To-Do List Web Application built using PHP, MySQL, Bootstrap, JavaScript, HTML, and CSS.
 This project allows users to register, log in, reset their password, and manage personal to-dos — all from a modern and mobile-friendly UI.

 ---